Europe Trip. Day 3: Paris, France

 The courtyard for women prisoners

-Our next stopped was the most dramatic Notre-Dame.
-We planned to visit the cathedral itself but the queue was quite long so we just having free time in front the buildings.
+Our next stop was the most dramatic Notre-Dame.
+We planned to visit the cathedral itself but the queue was quite long so we just had free time in front of the buildings.
 Centre Pompidou was another attraction that we skipped that day.
-I guessed we have much experience at the Louvre made us to skipped.
-Anyway, it's about 20 minutes walk from the Notre-Dame
+I guess our much experience at the Louvre made us skip it.
+Anyway, it's about 20-minute walk from Notre-Dame.

 Approaching the cathedral